Valentine's Day - Legends, Significance, Celebration and Gift Ideas

 Love is something that gives meaning to life.
-Without love there can no peace and life not worth living either.
-Though celebration of love should not be limited to a particular day or moment, the fact is that our lives have become very hectic.
-In the mad rush for existence we do not spare enough time and thought for love.
+Without love, there can no peace and life not worth living either.
+Though the celebration of love should not be limited to a particular day or moment, the fact is that our lives have become very hectic.
+In the mad rush for existence, we do not spare enough time and thought for love.

 Some Valentine's Day Gift Ideas